AdityaDas-IITM/AI-Surveillance-system/README.md

 # AI-Surveillance-System
-This is a project which builds an AI based model to detect crime using a surveillance camera.
+With the pandemic, managing security of facilities has become cumbersome.
+Monitoring thousands of cameras with hours of camera feed requires an unsustainable workforce which can send the operating costs of a company through the roof.

+Our solution uses AI to detect anomalies in video feed to flag potential physical criminal activity.
+We implement a 2018 CVPR paper on crime detection, with a model trained from scratch using the appropriate crime categories, like ‘burglary’ and ‘fighting’.
+The model is deployed as a web app that receives camera frames and outputs the probability of each half-second interval of video being anomalous.
+On detection, the app sends a Whatsapp "Alert" message to the registered user along with a short clip of the anomalous incident.

 For this project we have implemented the following CVPR 2018 research paper:
 [Link](https://openaccess.thecvf.com/content_cvpr_2018/papers/Sultani_Real-World_Anomaly_Detection_CVPR_2018_paper.pdf)

-We have built a Deep Learning based 3D convolutional network which takes in a video feed and gives out a score corresponding to whether or not there is an occurence of an anomaly (in our case theft or assault).
+We have built a Deep Learning based 3D convolutional network which takes in a video feed and gives out a score corresponding to whether or not there is an occurence of an anomaly (Theft or Assault).
+In order to make this functional and interactive, we have deployed the trained model on a Dash interface.
+There are three main functionalities attached to this app

+### Receiving a Whatsapp number from the user to send the Alert and proof video to
+### Starting the live feed through a webcam
+### Viewing all the clips that the model tagged as an anomaly in the most recent run

 The scripts used for training are given here: [Scripts](scripts/)

 The trained models and weights can be found here: [Models](models/)